camusdb/camusdb-mcp/README.md

-`CamusDB.Mcp` is a standalone [Model Context Protocol](https://modelcontextprotocol.io) server that exposes a running CamusDB cluster to MCP-capable AI clients — Claude Desktop, Claude Code, and any other MCP host.
+`CamusDB.Mcp` is a standalone [Model Context Protocol](https://modelcontextprotocol.io) server that exposes a running CamusDB cluster to MCP-capable AI clients — Claude Desktop, Claude Code, Codex and any other MCP host.
 It speaks MCP over **stdio** and lets an assistant explore and drive CamusDB through a small, typed tool surface instead of hand-rolling requests.

-It depends on **only one** CamusDB package: the published [`CamusDB.Client`](https://www.nuget.org/packages/CamusDB.Client) provider (0.9.3).
-There is no dependency on `CamusDB.Core` and no project reference to the engine — the server talks to CamusDB exclusively through the client's connection/command/reader API.
+It depends on **only one** CamusDB package: the published [`CamusDB.Client`](https://www.nuget.org/packages/CamusDB.Client).
+The server talks to CamusDB exclusively through the client's connection/command/reader API.

-## How it works

-Each tool call opens a short-lived `CamusConnection` (autocommit — no transaction is carried between calls) scoped to the requested database and issues the statement through the real client
-API: reader queries for reads, non-query execution for DML/DDL, and the client's dedicated `CreateDatabaseAsync` / `ShowBranchesAsync` entry points where they exist.
-Rows are read out of `CamusDataReader` column by column into plain `Dictionary<string, object?>` maps.

-Read tools classify the SQL locally (see [Security](#read-only-vs-mutating-boundary)) before any statement reaches the server.

 ## Prerequisites